lirios/browser/README.md

 * [Corbin Crutchley](https://github.com/crutchcorn) for creating the application icon
 * [Simon Peter](https://github.com/probonopd) for adding AppImage support

+Please refer to [AUTHORS.md](AUTHORS.md) for a list of everyone who directly contributed code via Git.

 ## Licensing
 Licensed under the terms of the GNU General Public License version 3 or, at your option, any later version.